 These Chemistry colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

+This school does not require first-year students to live on-campus.
 The campus at this school is highly diverse and welcomes students from across 45 U.S. states and 50 nations around the world.
-Quite a few UMN Twin Cities first-year students are given scholarships.
-Look at a few school videos to discover what is happening on campus.
+Ever wish schools were graded with a report card?
+Now they are.
+Look at University of Minnesota - Twin Cities' scorecard.

 Virginia Commonwealth University is among your best bets if you want to study Chemistry.
 Virginia Commonwealth University is among the largest schools in Virginia.

 Close to 86.0% of first-year students decide to come back to Virginia Commonwealth University for their next year.
 The student body at Virginia Commonwealth University is very diverse and includes students from over 33 U.S. states and 49 nations around the world.
 Go on a virtual tour to learn more about VCU.